Lycaon (band)

 In 2014, they released a cover version of Akina Nakamori's song Desire.
 It appears on a limited edition of their single Gossip-ゴシップ-.
 They also released a cover of the song ロザリオと薔薇 by SADS that was released on the tribute album M -Sads Respect Album-.

 The former members have been in other projects since Lycaon.
-Eve has been in a band called AvelCain and helped them get signed at Shimizuya Records. 美央 has recorded bass on the first Dolce single and also been a support and concert member of Born).
+Eve has been in a band called AvelCain and helped them get signed at Shimizuya Records. 美央 has recorded bass on the first Dolce single and also been a support and concert member of Born.

 In 2015, after the release of ジプシー (Gypsy) - which was to be the band's last single, Lycaon has announced that they would be disbanding after the last stop of their one-man tour on November 6 at Akasaka BLITZ.

+Initial’L (2016–2022)

+In September 2016, all the members of the last line-up of Lycaon formed a new band, Initial'L. On November 30, they released their first single, "MOON LIGHT DOWN".
+Initial’L disbanded after a final show on May 29, 2022.